An enriched small object argument over a cofibrantly generated base

 \section{Abstract}

 The small object argument is a method for transfinitely constructing weak factorization systems originally motivated by homotopy theory.
 We establish a variant of the small object argument that is enriched over a cofibrantly generated weak factorization system.
 This enriched variant of the small object argument subsumes the ordinary small object argument for categories and also certain variants of the small object argument for 2-categories, (2,1)-categories, dg-categories and simplicially enriched categories.
-Along the way, we show that enriched functor categories can be enriched over the Day convolution monoidal product and in such a case become copowered.\blfootnote{The author acknowledges the support of the Grant Agency of the Czech Republic under the grant 22-02964S and of Masaryk University under the grant MUNI/A/1457/2023.}